hananahm1/statistical-data-/README.md

-# statistical-data-
+# statistical-data-analysis
-modeling stregth of window glass in aircrafts
+Modeling strength of window glass in aircraft